Hearing Aid Batteries

 Rechargeable Hearing Aid Batteries

-While many people love their hearing aids, many don’t love changing batteries.
-Peeling off tabs and getting them inserted the correct way have caused headaches for many people, especially those with dexterity or vision issues.
-The batteries are small, as are the hearing aids themselves, which is great for comfort and for discretion, but not necessarily great for ease of use.
+Most people don’t love changing hearing aid batteries.
+Peeling off tabs and getting them inserted into the battery compartment the correct way have caused headaches for many people, especially those with dexterity or vision issues.

-Hearing aid manufacturers took this constructive feedback from providers and patients, and have incorporated rechargeable batteries into many of today’s devices.
-Whenever the hearing aids are removed, they can be stored in their case which also doubles as a charging station, so if you’re familiar with rechargeable earbuds, this is essentially the same concept.
+Rechargeable hearing aids make this easier.
+Whenever the hearing aids are removed, they can be stored in their case which also doubles as a charging station, so if you’re familiar with rechargeable earbuds, this is essentially the same.
 A few hours of charging is all it takes to power the hearing aids for 24 hours or more of use.

 It may not seem like much, but the cost of replacing traditional batteries can add up.
 A pair of hearing aids with traditional batteries can burn through over 100 batteries per year, equaling $75-100 annually.
 Multiply that cost times each year you wear your hearing aids, and a rechargeable hearing aid suddenly represents significant savings.